 The functions listed in this group deal with how the chart will be set up.
+It includes time divisions, speed, name, rotation, header, remote activation, and wake time parameters that have to be set for the proper chart function.

 Before making any configuration changes to the "Chart" Set Up group, place the recorder in "Chart Hold".
 Press the CHART key to stop the chart rotation.
 Press again after configuration entry is made.